Incredible footage: Fisherman spots 'hundreds' of sharks near Kawau Island

 Dipping a camera underwater while on board a jetski wouldn't be most people's first response after spotting "hundreds" of sharks - but that's exactly what Louis Giachetti did.

-The Auckland fisherman captured what he says was hundreds of sharks hunting for food directly beneath him yesterday afternoon near Kawau Island.
+The Auckland fisherman captured what he says was hundreds of sharks hunting for food directly beneath him yesterday afternoon at Flat Rock fishing spot near Kawau Island.

-"I didn't freak out, it was just annoying they kept eating my all the fish I was trying to catch," Giachetti told the Herald.
+"I didn't freak out, it was just annoying they kept eating all the fish I was trying to catch," Giachetti told the Herald.

 Despite losing multiple lures to the sharks, Giachetti said the experience made it all worth it.